potat0ka/Nepal-meat-shop/documentation.md

 ### 1.1 Background
 The Nepal Meat Shop platform is a modern, bilingual e-commerce application designed specifically for the Nepali meat industry.
 The platform addresses the unique challenges of meat retail in Nepal, including cultural preferences, language barriers, and traditional payment methods.

-**Current State (December 2024)**: The platform has been successfully migrated to MongoDB Atlas cloud database, with all dummy files, test scripts, and development artifacts removed for a clean, production-ready codebase.
+**Current State (December 2024)**: The platform has been successfully cleaned and optimized as a MongoDB-only e-commerce solution.
+All SQLAlchemy components, duplicate files, and unused dependencies have been removed, resulting in a streamlined, production-ready codebase with `mongo_app.py` as the main entry point.

+**Recent Platform Cleanup (December 2024)**:
+- ✅ Removed duplicate route files (`auth.py`, `main.py`, `products.py`, `orders.py`)
+- ✅ Deleted unused SQLAlchemy models (`user.py`, `product.py`, `order.py`)
+- ✅ Updated `requirements.txt` with only necessary dependencies
+- ✅ Cleaned and optimized codebase structure
+- ✅ Updated all documentation to reflect current architecture
+- ✅ Verified platform functionality after cleanup

 ### 1.2 Scope
 This documentation covers the complete technical implementation of the platform, including: